 For our test set, we use the TREC-8 question track which consists of 200 questions of varying type, topic, complexity and difficulty.
-Some sample questions are shown in Table I.
+Some example questions are shown in Table 1.

-In the original question track, each system is provided with approximately 500,000 documents from the Trec-8 document collection as its knowledge base, and is required to supply a ranked list of candidate answers for each question.
+In the original question track, each system is provided with approximately 500,000 documents from the TREC-8 document collection as its knowledge base, and is required to supply a ranked list of candidate answers for each question.
 The score given to each participant is based on where answers occur in its lists of candidates.
 The scoring procedure is done by trained individuals.
 All the questions are guaranteed to have an answer in the collection.

-We chose Trec-8 as our test set because its questions are very well selected, and it allows our work to be put into context with other systems which participated in the track.
-Our experiments differ from the TREC-8 question track in four ways, however.
-First, MULDER is a QA system based on the web, therefore we do not use the Trec-8 document collection as our knowledge base.
+We chose TREC-8 as our test set because its guestions are very well-selected, and it allows our work to be put into context with other systems which participated in the track.
+However, our experiments differ from the TREC-8 question track in four ways.
+First, MULDER is a QA system based on the web, therefore we do not use the TREC-8 document collection as our knowledge base.
 Second, because we do not use the original document collection, it is possible that some questions will not have answers.
 For example, we spent about 30 minutes with Google looking for the answer to "How much did Mercury spend on advertising in 1993?" and could not find an answer.
-Third, since we do not have the resources to score all of our test runs manually, we constructed a list of answers based on Trec-8's relevance judgment file and our manual effort.
-Furthermore, some of Trec-8's answers had to be slightly modified or updated.
+Third, since we do not have the resources to score all of our test runs manually, we constructed a list of answers based on TREC-8's relevance judgment file and our manual effort.
+Furthermore, some of TREC-8's answers had to be slightly modified or updated.
 For example, "How tall is Mt.
-Everest?" can be answered either in meters or feet; "Donald Kennedy" was Trec-8's answer to "Who is the president of Stanford University", but it is Gerhard Casper at the time of writing.
-Finally, whereas Trec-8 participants are allowed to return a snippet of fixed length text as the answer, Mulder returns the most precise answer whenever possible.
+Everest?" can be answered either in meters or feet; "Donald Kennedy" was TREC-8's answer to "Who is